beginning of content

 Capsaicin is an extract from chilli peppers that is also sometimes used in topical pain-relief medicines.

-Small amounts of medicine can be absorbed into your bloodstream from topical products, so it is important to use the right amount.
+Small amounts of medicine can be absorbed into your blood from topical medicines, so it is important to use the right amount.
 Always read the instructions on the package before use.
-You can also talk to your pharmacist or doctor if you are not sure what to do.
+You can also talk to your pharmacist or doctor if you have questions.

 Other medicines